 Building Community One Poem at a Time!

 Begun in New York City in 2002, Poem in Your Pocket Day encourages folks of all ages to celebrate the power of the written word by sharing poetry with others.
-Participation is fairly easy and is exactly what the name implies – carry a meaningful poem in your pocket, and share it with those around you!
-However, in order to have as large of an impact as possible, families can employ some creative strategies in order to sow the seed of their chosen words far and wide.
+Participation is relatively easy and is exactly what the name implies – carry a meaningful poem in your pocket, and share it with those around you!
+However, to have as large of an impact as possible, families can employ some creative strategies to sow the seed of their chosen words far and wide.
 Thanks to digital media, poems can be taken from the depths of pockets and shared via e-mail and social networking sites.